tdiascontato/chat-node-16vc/docs/api.md

 - **JWT Token**: All routes that require authentication will need a valid JWT token included in the `Authorization` header as `Bearer <JWT_token>`.
 - **is_ai flag**: In the `POST /api/conversations` route, if `is_ai` is set to `true`, the conversation will be between the user and an AI agent.
 If `is_ai` is `false`, the conversation will be between two users.
+- **WebSocket**: A WebSocket connection is established for real-time communication in a conversation by calling the `POST /api/conversations/{conversation_id}/connect` endpoint.
+Once the WebSocket connection is established, messages can be sent and received in real-time.